 LifeFlight Australia’s capability to deliver fixed and rotary-wing aeromedical services with a flawless safety record is underpinned by our own engineering department; one of the most capable and reputable operations in Australia.

 The team has delivered on several fronts in the past financial year, taking our level of aeromedical care to new heights.

-The LifeFlight engineering team are licensed and equipped to perform scheduled and repair maintenance on AW139, AS350, BK117 and BH412 helicopters, as well as Learjet and Challenger fixed-wing jets.
+The LifeFlight engineering team are licensed and equipped to perform scheduled and repair maintenance on AW139, AS350, BK117 and BH412 helicopters, as well as Challenger fixed-wing jets.
 Our engineering team’s expertise and Brisbane-based facilities are also available to external fleet operators.

 Our airworthiness management solution